 Other Financial Assistance

-In addition to awards administered through the Graduate School, graduate students may be eligible for Federal Direct Stafford Unsubsidized Loans, Federal Direct Graduate PLUS Loans, and private loans.
+In addition to awards administered through the Graduate School, graduate students may be eligible for Federal Direct Unsubsidized Loans, Federal Direct PLUS Loans for graduate students, and private loans.
 Campus employment is also available.
 To be considered for all available financial aid, you must file the Free Application for Federal Student Aid (FAFSA).
 Miami's priority filing deadline for the FAFSA is February 1.
 The FAFSA is available at fafsa.gov.
 Miami University's Federal School Code is 003077.

 International students are not generally eligible for federal student aid.

 For additional information contact the One Stop, 100 Campus Avenue Building, 513-529-0001 or visit the website at MiamiOH.edu/OneStop.